nearform/udaru/docs/why-udaru.md

 # Why Udaru

-Authentication (or Identity as its also referred to these days) is relatively easy, and can be considered a solved problem - it's largely standardized (OAuth, OpenId) and we have several good commercial and open source products to choose from.
+While Authentication (or Identity as it's more commonly known these days) is non-trivial in large enterprises, and can largely be considered a solved problem technically - it's largely standardized (OAuth, OpenId) and we have several good commercial and open source products to choose from.

-Authorization by comparison, has always been hard.
+Authorization (or Access as it's more commonly known these days) by comparison, has always been hard.
 There are no standards ([XACML](https://en.wikipedia.org/wiki/XACML) failed to get traction).
-Authorization is always application specific.
-It's also one of those things that everyone seems to do differently and nobody is really ever happy with - 'how do you guys do authorization?' is usually a question that's followed by a sharp intake of breath!
+Authorization is always application specific; it is effectively business logic, and it's always tricky to get right.

-We've seen a minefield of different problems:
+We've seen a minefield of different problems in this are:

 *   mix ups between what is identity and what is authorization
 *   mix ups between identity roles (e.g. 'Fireman') vs authorization roles (e.g. 'CanDriveFireTruck')